-In this tutorial we will show you how to install and configuration of Habari on your CentOS 7 server.
-For those of you who didn’t know, Habari is a free and open source blog engine written in PHP and currently supports MySQL, SQLite and PostgreSQL for the database backend and application framework with a modular, object-oriented Core.
+In this tutorial, we will show you how to install and configuration of Habari on your CentOS 7.
+For those of you who didn’t know, Habari is a free and open-source blog engine written in PHP and currently supports MySQL, SQLite, and PostgreSQL for the database backend and application framework with a modular, object-oriented Core.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Habari in CentOS 7.
+I will show you the step-by-step installation of Habari in CentOS 7.

 Install Habari on CentOS 7